Rules on Florida Lobster Season

 ❖ It’s essential to follow these regulations to ensure the sustainability of the Florida lobster population and to keep the seafood industry thriving ❖

-Common question: If 2 people (or more) on the same boat all have valid fishing licenses with lobster stamps but only one diver gets into the water, is the daily bag limit count for all parties or just the person in the water?
+Common Question: If multiple people on the same boat have valid fishing licenses with lobster stamps, but only one diver enters the water, does the daily bag limit apply to everyone on board or just the diver?

 Answer: